ronaldo0010/Mitigating-SYN-Flood/README.md

 ![](https://cdn.kastatic.org/ka-perseus-images/d09f9d37ff2a2deb21a8822f8c99ba6b86319f0b.svg)

-This process is the 3-way handshaketo establish a Client-Server connection.
+This process is the 3-way handshake to establish a Client-Server connection [Fox, 2019]

 ## TCP SYN-Attack
 * Malicious client sends 1 part of 3-way handshake, SYN packet.
 * The server notices this flow, allocates resources for the connection
 * The server acknowledges by sending a TCP SYN ACK packet and continues waiting for the client's response.
 * The client continues sending these TCP/IP requests to establish various TCP connections.
-* Indefinitely, the server can run out of resources allocated for these connections - resulting in segfaults or deadlocks.
+* Indefinitely, the server can run out of resources allocated to these connections - resulting in deadlock, and possible valid TCP connections being dropped.

 ## Traditional SYN-Attack Mitigation Stragtegies
 ### Naive Strategies
 * Increased Server backlog
-  - Scaling the capasity of TCP stack storage.
+  - Scaling the capacity of TCP stack storage.
 * Reduced SYN timer
   - Decrease the time allowed between sending SYN-ACK and waiting to receive ACK.
 * Overwriting half-opened TCP Stack entries